-Merit scholarships cover a set percentage of flat-rate tuition up to 18 units for the Fall and Spring semesters.
-Exceptional Funding supports additional academic courses within the eight semesters (ten for Architecture) of scholarship eligibility.
+Merit scholarships cover full-time enrollment in 12-18 units for the Fall and Spring semesters.
+Exceptional Funding can be used to afford additional academic courses within the 8 semesters (10 for Architecture) of scholarship eligibility.
+These units are not available beyond the final scholarship semester.

 - Presidential, Trustee, Mork or Stamps merit scholarship (does not apply to Dean’s, Leadership, or other scholarship recipients)